Parliament approves US$3.214 million waiver on mathematical instruments

 Deputy Minority Chief Whip and MP for Banda Ahmed Ibrahim said the House should have been given samples of instruments and the contract document made available to the Finance Committee before approval.

-He advocated that GH¢75.00 mathematical instrument should be given to all final year students to test and rehearsed to ascertain which of them are faulty.
+He advocated that GHC75 mathematical instrument should be given to all final year students to test and rehearsed to ascertain which of them are faulty.

 Mr Kyei-Mensah-Bonsu stressed on the need for harnessing the country’s iron and steel industry at least to assemble mathematical sets for now, and work to develop the metals to get to the stage of manufacturing the instruments.